NinjaDevelper/ReedSolomon/README.md

 # Reed-Solomon Coding with Interleaving
 This is a library for Reed-Solomon Coding with Interleaving , available as a C program and python module.

-About Reed-Solomon coding, please refer [Reed–Solomon codes for coders](http://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders).
+About Reed-Solomon coding, please refer to [Reed–Solomon codes for coders](http://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders).

 For interleaving, data will be considered as K x (interleaving length) matrix (interleaving length= (file size % K)+1).
 Then Reed Solomon coding is adapted to each column, and add parity bits to the end of column.